 Sustainable office design

-Businesses are becoming progressively aware of their impact on the environment.
+Businesses are becoming progressively aware of their impact on the environment, a concept known as Environmental, Social, and Governance (ESG).
 They’re increasingly concentrating on how they can reduce their carbon footprint and help build a more sustainable future.
 As such, sustainable office design has moved into focus, with many companies taking steps to be more eco-friendly.
 There are almost endless ways for them to do this, from using energy-efficient lightbulbs and using proper insulation to minimise the need for artificial heating sources to using non-toxic furniture materials.
 One of the easiest ways to create a sustainable office is to choose furniture constructed from FSC-certified wood.

 Community-focussed office design